sheenasalwan/sheenasalwan/README.md

 ### Hi there 👋

-I am a graduate in Master of Data Science - Computational Linguistic graduate at UBC.
+I am a Graduate in Master of Data Science - Computational Linguistic at UBC.

 - 😄 Pronouns: she/her
 - 📫 How to reach me: sheena.salwan@gmail.com